French onion soup

 Introduction

 Onion soup is simple luxury when the ingredients are good.
-Start with 4 to 6 onions sliced properly, obviously.
+Start with plenty of onions, sliced evenly for consistent caramelization.

 Use good olive oil, preferably extra virgin, because this is not supposed to fry hard.
 Once most of the onions are in the pot, continue with garlic, fresh thyme, and a sharp white wine.